ngkhiem97/deep-learning-image-classification/README.md

 python3 lenet_dropout.py
 ```

-The result cross correlation vs epochs file (lenet_50000_defaultmodel.png) is placed in the folder lenet_figures
+The result is placed in the folder lenet_figures